Iroquois Falls: History

 In 1921, Ansonville began to levy taxes, which led a group of residents to establish a third community named Victoria in the north-west section of the town.
 The name was later changed to Montrock.

+Calvert Township annexed part of Iroquois Falls Town in 1967, and the remainder of the town in 1969, which was renamed to Town of Iroquois Falls on January 1, 1971.
 In 1979, the three communities were amalgamated into one town named Iroquois Falls.

 The paper mill, then called Abitibi-Price, merged with Stone-Consolidated, and then with Donohue Forest Products, and finally with Bowater to create Abitibi-Bowater.
 On 17 April 2009, Abitibi-Bowater sought bankruptcy protection, emerging from it as Resolute Forest Products.

-A tragic event occurred in 1984 at the coffee shop at Joe's Texaco in nearby Porquois Junction.
+A tragic event occurred in 1984 at the coffee shop at Joe's Texaco in nearby Porquis Junction.
 Ontario Provincial Police constable Vern Miller was drinking coffee with his partner constable Norm Tiegen, when 23-year-old Gregg Prevost of Iroquois Falls entered and shot Miller with a shotgun, killing him instantly.
 The community was shocked and outraged, and Prevost was sentenced to life in prison.
 The town of Matheson renamed their local arena the Vern Miller Memorial Arena in his honour.